 User defined label for Lanes – By default, the software will label the lanes “Front” and “Back”.
 When the checkbox is checked, the drop-down menu allows you to select alternate designations for the lane names.

-NOTE: The Front Lane is always the lane closest to the front side of the machine.
+Note: The Front Lane is always the lane closest to the front side of the machine.